JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 A combination of **Syncthing** and **SFTPGo** can be used together to achieve automated file exchange, leveraging the strengths of each tool, although they are fundamentally different.

-Syncthing is a **decentralized, peer-to-peer (P2P)** continuous file synchronization tool, whereas SFTPGo is a **centralized SFTP server** (that also supports other protocols like FTP/S and WebDAV) with powerful file management and automation features.
+Syncthing is a **decentralized, peer-to-peer (P2P)** continuous file synchronization tool.

+Whereas SFTPGo is a **centralized SFTP server** (that also supports other protocols like FTP/S and WebDAV) with powerful file management and automation features.

 {{< details title="More about the Syncthing and SFTPGo Setup... 📌" closed="true" >}}